 The first order of business for starting TRT is to contact Gameday Men’s Health and schedule an initial consultation.
 During the initial appointment, you will be asked to detail your symptoms and learn more about what TRT does.

-You will be required to give a blood sample to assess the quantitative values of your testosterone (and possibly other assays).
-It is key to have blood work done before and during TRT to ensure your red blood cell counts, blood lipids, PSA, and other biomarkers are in a healthy range.
+We require blood work from all prospective patients.
+This allows us to assess the quantitative values of your testosterone (and possibly other associated assays).
+It's essential to have blood work done before and during TRT to ensure your red blood cell counts, blood lipids, prostate-specific antigen, and other relevant biomarkers are in a healthy range.

-Having a licensed physician oversee the process of starting TRT should put your mind at ease though, as they are trained to properly medicate you and minimize side effects/health ramifications.
-If your blood work comes back and signifies you have suboptimal testosterone levels, you will likely be considered a candidate for TRT.
+Having a licensed physician oversee the process of starting TRT should put your mind at ease, though, as they are trained to properly medicate you and minimize side effects/health ramifications.
+If your blood work suggests you have suboptimal testosterone levels, you will likely be considered a viable candidate for TRT.

 Should you move forward with beginning TRT through GameDay Men's Health, you will be given a shot of testosterone and taught how to inject yourself for future doses.
 Alternatively, you may come to the GameDay office for quick and easy weekly TRT injections.

 What It’s Like to Inject Yourself

 Intuitively, you might just think that jabbing the needle in as fast as possible will bypass any sort of sensation you might feel, but that’s also not a very controllable approach.
-Use a firm grip on the barrel of the syringe, breath, and firmly penetrate your skin; once you pass the outer skin layers, the needle will glide into your muscle, at which point you will apply pressure to the plunger and dispense the testosterone.
-(Your muscle might twitch slightly but it’s not a painful sensation for most people, more so like a reflex.)
+Use a firm grip on the barrel of the syringe, breath, and firmly penetrate your skin.
+The needle will smoothly glide into your muscle, at which point you will apply pressure to the plunger and dispense the testosterone.
+(Your muscle might twitch slightly but it’s not a painful sensation for most people, more so a reflex.)

-However, in the long-term, you really are better off becoming comfortable with doing the injection process yourself.
-It’s not always practical to find someone to inject you, especially if you live alone or want to keep your TRT use private.
+In the long-term, it behooves you to become comfortable with doing TRT injections by yourself.
+It’s not always practical to find someone to inject you, especially if you live alone or want to maintain privacy about your TRT.

 Just breathe and relax, you got this.